LambLeeg/OpenSUSE_SwayWM/README.md

   - $ mkdir .config/waybar/scripts  (Also, make sure that all files here are executable, if not then just  $ chmod +x $FILENAME)
  ```
  --------------
  Everything you need else is my dotfiles, so, just copy them.
+As an example, you can see above my folder, so you can just make these files at the same folders (by name, we recently made them) `$ vim .config/sway/config ` (as an example)

  PS.
 Maybe you want to make your terminal looks like mine, so, just [click here](https://github.com/b-ryan/powerline-shell), also, I use Chromium and you need to change it in Sway config to your default browser